Combine science fiction and gaming into a single super convention and what do you get? Dragon Con.

 229 Peachtree St. Suite B-17, Atlanta.
 404-577-1420.

-The advantage of this diner is that it's open 24 hours - perfect for the night owls who want to keep going after the Dragon Con party or for a hefty breakfast after a night of self-indulgence.
+The advantage of this diner is that like the WH, it's open 24 hours - perfect for the night owls who want to keep going after the Dragon Con party or for a hefty breakfast after a night of self-indulgence.
 Stop in for a fun time, good grub, and maybe you'll be lucky enough to catch a stormtrooper singing karaoke.

 25 Andrew Young International Blvd.
 NW, Atlanta.
 404-525-8228.

 This Southern restaurant is in the heart of Downtown Atlanta and offers more than just mint juleps and superb food.
 Pittypat's has second-story porch seating which allows for premium view of Dragon Con attendees all the while cooling off from above and away from the madness.